 Trails may be forgotten over time, but the views will never fade for hikers who venture to the Bisti/De-Na-Zin Wilderness Area.
 Fascinating formations—hoodoos, rock eggs, and petrified logs—dot the austere moonscape.
 The views of the night sky are equally spectacular.
 Back in town, gentle, family-friendly paths trace the Animas River, where some 100 different types of migratory birds also flit.

 Downtown remains an après drive, pedal, and hike gathering place.
-By November 2020, it will be even more so.
-Roundabouts will slow traffic and wider sidewalks will make for better browsing in the Farmington Arts & Cultural District; the face-lift will make it easier than ever to stroll between eateries and shops.
+It became even more so by the end of 2020.
+Now, roundabouts slow down traffic and wider sidewalks make for better browsing in the Farmington Arts & Cultural District; the face-lift makes it easier than ever to stroll between eateries and shops.
 Outdoor recreation in Farmington is a family affair, and so too is the art scene with fourth-generation entrepreneurs at the helm of stores such as Artifacts Gallery and Artifacts 302, where a former 1908 lumber shop has become an expansive gallery, and bakery and espresso bar over the generations.

 Creativity flourishes in the district.
 Artists and growers host pop-up stands during a weekly makers’ market, and the craft spirit is on tap at Three Rivers Eatery & Brewery, a longtime downtown staple whose various offshoots stretch like a vine along a downtown block.
 The redevelopment project has a team spirit about it with area businesses banding together during construction and for the neighborhood’s future.